amirkour/medbridge-dice-game/README.md

+# Intro

+This repo houses some code for an interview question I received - I thought it was fun so I plopped it in a repo.
+Besides: now the interviewing team can poke around my code and get a sense for my approach to release management as well.

+## Game Description

 Design the classes and data structure for the game described below.
 Implement a method playGame() which simulates a game then prints the winning player and their score.

 Game rules: